 This is an important question which I partially answered previously in the post.
 The north and south of Mauritius are quite different, no question about.

 During the months of June, July, August and September I would personally not stay on the south or east coast of Mauritius.
 The wind, although not cold, brings seldom clouds and rain.

 Le Morne is a bit of an exception.
 It’s in the south but it’s also the first place on the west coast and somehow protected by an over 550m monolith and the few hills of the Black River Gorges National Park.

 In winter I like to stay in the north.
-Clouds may arrive, but later in the evening, which actually make a great sunset background.
+Clouds may arrive, but later in the evening, which actually makes a great sunset background.

 Why should I stay in the south of Mauritius?

-In the Mauritian summer (basically almost same temperature as winter but rare winds) I prefer to stay in the south unless I am just after some beach time and in this case I go for the east coast, where I can find some spectacular lagoons, and Belle Mare is the place to be.
+In the Mauritian summer (basically almost same temperature as winter but rare winds) I prefer to stay in the south unless I am just after some beach time and in this case, I go for the east coast, where I can find some spectacular lagoons, and Belle Mare is the place to be.